oxygenium-network/oxygenium/.autodoc/docs/markdown/docker/grafana/provisioning/datasources/datasource.md

 Other optional fields include `orgId`, `url`, `password`, `user`, `database`, `basicAuth`, `basicAuthUser`, `basicAuthPassword`, `withCredentials`, `isDefault`, `jsonData`, `secureJsonData`, `version`, and `editable`.
 These fields provide additional configuration options for the datasource, such as specifying the database URL, enabling basic authentication, and allowing users to edit the datasource from the UI.

-Overall, this configuration file allows the Alephium project to manage its datasources in a flexible and customizable way.
+Overall, this configuration file allows the Oxygenium project to manage its datasources in a flexible and customizable way.
 For example, if a new datasource is added to the database, it can be automatically inserted into the configuration file and made available to the project without requiring manual configuration.

 Example usage: